BadwaterBay/camera-trends/.github/pull_request_template.md

 ---
 **IMPORTANT: Please create an issue before creating a corresponding Pull Request**

+Add a reference to a related issue in the repository:
-about: This Pull request closes #XXX
+This Pull request closes #XXX

-title: Please also includes "Closes #XXX: " at the beginning of the title
+Please also includes "Closes #XXX: " at the beginning of the title

 ---

 **Closing issues**

-Please provide enough information so that others can review your pull request:
+Please provide enough information so your teammates can review your pull request:

 <!-- You can skip this if you're fixing a typo to the project. -->